dwrobel/flatcam/README.md

 =================================================

+17.05.2019

+- remade the Tool Cutout to work on panels
+- remade the Tool Cutour such that on multiple applications on the same object it will yield the same result

 16.05.2019

 - Gerber Export: made sure that if some of the coordinates in a Gerber object geometry are repeating then the resulting Gerber code include only one copy